hms-dbmi/etl-client-docker/README.md

 # i2b2/tranSMART etl-client

-etl-client 19.1 is deployed as docker container and can be used to load the properly delimited dataset (for example: NHANES data publicly available)  into i2b2/TM 19.1 compatible database.
-Once you are familiar with the process then you can use it load any clinical datafile in i2b2/tranSMART 19.1 database.
-Our process has been tested extensively on Oracle databases so if you are running any database the please adjust the enviornment accordingly.
+etl-client 19.1 is deployed as docker container and can be used to load properly delimited dataset (for example: NHANES data publicly available) into i2b2/TM 19.1 compatible database.
+With higher level of process familiarity it can be used to load any clinical datafile in i2b2/tranSMART 19.1 database.
+This process has been tested extensively on Oracle databases.
+Other RDBMS  might need some additional environment specific setups.

 ## DISCLAIMER:
-### The data loader truncate and reload the i2b2demodata/i2b2metadata schema tables.
+### The data loader truncates and reloads i2b2demodata/i2b2metadata schema tables.
 Please double check before running any data loaders in production environment.